Wednesday 3 April 2024

 As you can see

-here and here, the Congress is rightly being vocal for Indian national interests and speaking out against Khalistani theofascists (who had, in fact, killed their stalwart Indira Gandhi, though ironically, the Congress of Indira Gandhi is rightly criticised for, in the 1970s, having given a free run to Bhindranwale and his communal Sikh followers for vote-bank considerations before they turned separatist, as documented in the bestseller The Silent Coup: A History of India's Deep State by eminent journalist Josy Joseph), not ceding this space entirely to those biased to varying degrees against Muslims and Christians or indifferent to their genuine concerns, and more and more Muslims, Sikhs and Christians, rather than seeking shelter in their own communal politics or being very sympathetic to, even if not supportive of, violent extremist movements rejecting the good idea of the Indian nation-state premised on religious and linguistic pluralism, should very vocally stand for the pluralistic idea of India for all Indians, endorsing constitutional, rather than anarchic, modes of resolution to resist the Hindu majoritarianism from sections of the RSS-BJP ecosystem*********, failing which they shall be falling into the polarisation trap of the Modi-led BJP, and some intellectually elitist ‘liberals’ from the Hindu community doing apologia for minority communalism by way of melodramatic narratives of perennial minority victimhood deserve to be rejected as public figures as much as Muslims and Christians doing apologia for the BJP.
-More of our Muslim and Christian fellow citizens would do well to address their own gender-related and other social evils than seeking to derive cheap thrills by overhyping Hindu social evils like casteism, which has, in fact, been declining (nor is casteism among South Asian Muslims only a Hindu influence, but also draws from early Arab juristic writings, even if one argues that those writings are contrary to the letter and spirit of the Quran), and no, if we rightly argue that our country belongs to citizens of all communities equally, irrespective of which one is in majority, reform in line with human rights values is also equally important for all communities, irrespective of which one is in majority, and those not very vocal on Indian foreign policy and national security concerns and larger economic, law-and-order and civic amenity issues affecting Indian citizens across identitarian lines are hardly fooling anyone when they claim they are being good Indians only by loudly raising issues that embarrass the Indian security forces or the Hindu majority.
+here and here, the Congress is rightly being vocal for Indian national interests and speaking out against Khalistani theofascists (who had, in fact, killed their stalwart Indira Gandhi, though ironically, the Congress of Indira Gandhi is rightly criticised for, in the 1970s, having given a free run to Bhindranwale and his communal Sikh followers for vote-bank considerations before they turned separatist, as documented in the bestseller The Silent Coup: A History of India's Deep State by eminent journalist Josy Joseph), not ceding this space entirely to those biased to varying degrees against Muslims and Christians or indifferent to their genuine concerns*********, and more and more Muslims, Sikhs and Christians, rather than seeking shelter in their own communal politics or being very sympathetic to, even if not supportive of, violent extremist movements rejecting the good idea of the democratic Indian nation-state premised on religious and linguistic pluralism, should very vocally stand for the pluralistic idea of India for all Indians, endorsing constitutional, rather than anarchic, modes of resolution to resist the Hindu majoritarianism from sections of the RSS-BJP ecosystem**********, failing which they shall be falling into the polarisation trap of the Modi-led BJP, and some intellectually elitist ‘liberals’ from the Hindu community doing apologia for minority communalism by way of melodramatic narratives of perennial minority victimhood deserve to be rejected as public figures as much as those Muslims and Christians doing apologia for the BJP.
+More of our Muslim and Christian fellow citizens would do well to address their own gender-related and other social evils than seeking to derive cheap thrills by overhyping Hindu social evils like casteism***********, which has, in fact, been declining, and no, if we rightly argue that our country belongs to citizens of all communities equally, irrespective of which one is in majority, reform in line with human rights values is also equally important for all communities, irrespective of which one is in majority, and those not very vocal on Indian foreign policy and national security concerns and larger economic, law-and-order and civic amenity issues affecting Indian citizens across identitarian lines are hardly fooling anyone when they claim they are being good Indians only by loudly raising issues that embarrass the Indian security forces or the Hindu majority.
 And while the Adi Granth is indeed a very noble and egalitarian text, more of our Sikh fellow citizens should also take cognizance of the practice of untouchability prevalent within their religious grouping (which can be very brutal, as you can see here) as also female foeticide and combat them.
 And people of all communities need to confront facts about evil acts committed in the name of their identity against those of other communities and condemn them without trying to give apologia or conspiracy theory spins owing to confirmation bias.
 Our Sikh brothers and sisters would also do well to remember, as many already do, that very many people from their religious grouping also reside in parts of India other than Punjab, and any attempt to create Khalistan could put such people in the radar of suspicion and reviving militancy on a big scale would halt Punjab’s own economic development.
 The creation of a theocratic state of Pakistan could not give its people better civil liberties, security of life and property or economic prospects, and it is worth noting for those yearning for a sovereign Sikh theocratic framework in Punjab or a Hindu theocratic framework for India as a whole that the track record of non-Abrahamic theocracies like Sri Lanka and Myanmar and while it was a theocracy, Nepal has not been much better vis-a-vis democratic accountability of governments, nor have Myanmar and Sri Lanka been great at managing their economies, nor have incentivised conversions by some Christian missionaries succeeded in making India Christian-majority, and in any case, laws regulating financially incentivised conversions have been introduced, which can be invoked without unlawful violence.

 *Conspiracy theories denying terrorism in the name of jihad have been busted